 Spreadsheets are great tools for creating business forms such as invoices, order forms, or expense reports.
 If you use a form like this routinely, you may come across times when it would be handy to select items from a drop-down list and have other information update automatically.
 Let me give an example ...

 Today I added a new purchase order template to my website that includes a customizable price list.
-Instead of manually entering the description, item #’s, and prices, you can select an item from a drop-down box as shown in the image below:
+Instead of manually entering the description, item #'s, and prices, you can select an item from an Excel drop-down menu as shown in the image below:

 The list can be customized in a separate worksheet as shown in the following image: